Pellin/bandfeud/README.md

 </ul>

 ### Highscores
-If your score is among the top 20, you get a <strong>highscore</strong> and your name (if you submit it) and score will be visible to everyone that plays <strong>Bandfeud</strong>.
+If your score is among the top 20, you get a <strong>highscore</strong>.<br> The highscore list consists of player name, score and date for each of the highscores and, as you click on each row, the full lists of bands and artists from the corresponding rounds.